Sbali11/Nooks/README.md

 [Bot token is ignored when the app is publicly distributed] SLACK_BOT_TOKEN=

-[Client Secret and Client Id are used publicly distributed slack apps] SLACK_CLIENT_SECRET=
+[Client Secret and Client Id are used in publicly distributed slack apps] SLACK_CLIENT_SECRET=
 SLACK_CLIENT_ID=